Welcome to our

 The Butterfly Conservation Trust need our help recording butterflies in gardens, farms and communities across the UK.
 Create a pledge to let us know that you have downloaded the app and are getting involved!
 The Big Butterfly Count 2020 will run from Friday 17 July to Sunday 9 August.
 Photo credit: Rob Wolton, brown hairstreak butterfly

 Help for hedgehogs

-Hedgehogs need our help, can you pledge to create a hedgehog friendly area in your garden or farm by creating a log pile or compost heap, or making a hedgehog home or highway.
+Hedgehogs need our help!
+There are 3 things that you can do to help hedgehogs in your area: Survey, Take Action and Become a Hedgehog Champion!
+Can you pledge to create a hedgehog friendly area in your garden or farm by creating a log pile or compost heap, or making a hedgehog home or highway.

 Take part in research and recording of wildlife and habitats to help to increase our scientific knowledge.
 You can usually record sightings on an organisation's website or increasingly through specialised apps for your phone.

 Volunteer for a local event

 As well as events run by Pledge for Nature, we also encourage you to create your pledge today detailing the local volunteering event you have joined (or possibly created).

 Nature-related activities, resources and worksheets for teachers.
 Download our Pledge for Nature leaf template and ask your students to write what action they will take for nature.
 These leaves could then be tied to a branch in your classroom to make a Pledge Tree!